Exclusive: Rape victim’s father says judge ‘muzzled’ daughter with verdict reversal

 The only option would be a civil case, which he said they are not interested in because “this isn’t about money” and they “don’t want [his daughter] to go through any more”.

-Despite the outcome in the courts, Scott said he is “so proud” of his daughter for speaking up about what happened to her and said he hopes she can inspire other survivors to refuse to stay silent.
+But, despite the outcome in the courts, Scott said he is “so proud” of his daughter for speaking up about what happened to her and hopes she can inspire other survivors to refuse to stay silent.

 “My message to other survivors would be don’t hide it,” he said.